-Theme: Eff Theme: Effective Services 2.1 Each resident has a care plan, based on an ongoing comprehensive assessment of their needs which is implemented, evaluated and reviewed, reflects their changing needs and outlines the supports required to maximise their quality of life in accordance with their wishes.
+Theme: Effe Theme: Effective Services 2.1 Each resident has a care plan, based on an ongoing comprehensive assessment of their needs which is implemented, evaluated and reviewed, reflects their changing needs and outlines the supports required to maximise their quality of life in accordance with their wishes.
 2.6 The residential service is homely and accessible and provides adequate physical space to meet each resident's assessed needs.

-Theme: Saf Theme: Safe Services 3.1 Each resident is safeguarded from abuse and neglect and their safety and welfare is promoted.
+Theme: Safe Services 3.1 Each resident is safeguarded from abuse and neglect and their safety and welfare is promoted.
 3.2 The residential service has effective arrangements in place to manage risk and protect residents from the risk of harm.
 3.5 Arrangements to protect residents from harm promote bodily integrity, personal liberty and a restraint-free environment in accordance with national policy.

-Theme: Health and Wellbeing

-4.3 Each resident experiences care that supports their physical, behavioural and psychological wellbeing.
+Theme: Health and Wellbeing Each resident experiences care that supports their physical, behavioural and psychological wellbeing.

-benavioural and psychological weilbeing.